happychameleon/ws2017_game/protocol/protocol_WS_2017.md

 AUTHORIZATION State Commands
 ============================

-Once the session has gone in to the AUTHORIZATION state, the server will be expecting user name to identify the client by.
-This is done by sending a message with the desired user name to the server.
+Once the session has gone in to the AUTHORIZATION state, the server will be expecting a user name to identify the client by.
+This is done by sending a command with the desired user name to the server.
 If the name is already present in the server (i.e there is already a client connected with that name), the server returns a negative response.
 If the name given to the server is unique the server confirms it with a positive response.
 As soon as the client has entered the user name, it is broadcasted to all other connected clients.
 When a user disconnects from the server the user name is removed. registering a name:

 > c: uname &lt;name&gt;
-> s: +OK ’you are’ &lt;name&gt;
+> s: +OK uname ’you are’ &lt;name&gt;

 own username entered:

 > c: uname &lt;name&gt;
-> s: -ERR ’same username entered’
+> s: -ERR uname ’same username entered’

 username already taken:

 > c: uname &lt;name&gt;
-> s: -ERR uname &lt;name\_suggestion&gt;
+> s: -ERR uname suggested &lt;name\_suggestion&gt;

 broadcast new user name to other clients: